mrrusof/mrrusof.github.io/_posts/2016-02-19-captured-wise-men.markdown

 I really liked this problem because the first time I heard it, it sounded impossible for them to save their lives.
-The reason is that I pictured solitary imprisonment as a condition that barred all form of communication.
+The reason is that I pictured solitary confinement as a condition that barred all form of communication.

 What was your experience trying to solve the problem?
 Let me know in